 - Do you prefer ceramic or porcelain tiles; it's your choice which to go with.
 This short article compares the two, and why one might be more suitable than the other in specific circumstances.

 - Do you favour tiles with a matt or a gloss finish?
 It's a purely personal decision, but some spaces are better complemented by one more so than the other.
-This first article compares matt and gloss tiles.
-Our second article covers the pros and cons of each in various settings.
-Once you have the details, you'll know which will look better in the room you're remodelling.
+Once you've seen a few, you'll know which will look better in the room you're remodelling.

 - Are you looking for tiles with a specific design?
 With modern manufacturing techniques, wall and floor tiles can both look and feel like natural products.
 The most popular styles are marble effect tiles, wood effect, slate effect and sandstone effect.
 Or perhaps you prefer a simple, classic solid colour?
 Spend some time looking at the various options available.